Programming-0101/TheBook/Topic/B/Examples/Employee.md

 ---
-title: TBA
+title: Topic B - Employee Example
 ---
 # Employee & Company

 The Employee and Company classes are similar to the Person and Student classes.

 * Data Attributes of the Employee class:
   * FirstName : String
   * LastName : String
   * SocialInsuranceNumber : Integer